 Chapter Introduction Chapter 14 Maintenance This module is used to assemble the commonly used system tools to manage the switch.
-Here mainly introduces: System Monitor: Monitor the memory and CPU of the switch.
-Log: View configuration parameters on the switch.
+Here mainly introduces: • System Monitor: Monitor the memory and CPU of the switch.Log: View configuration parameters on the switch.
 Device Diagnostics: Test the connection status of the cable connected to the switch, test if the port of the switch and the connected device are available.
 Network Diagnostics: Test if the destination is reachable and the account of router hops from the switch to the destination.
 Appendix A Specifications Lists the hardware specifications of the switch.
-Appendix B Configure the PCs Introduces how to configure the PCs.
-Appendix C Glossary Lists the glossary used in this manual.
+Appendix B Glossary Lists the glossary used in this manual.